 First Trimester Testing: Screen for Chromosomal Abnormalities Early with Leading-Edge Expertise

 If you are pregnant or planning to become pregnant and you have risk factors for having a baby with chromosomal abnormalities, talk with your obstetrician about genetic testing.
-You may want to consider a first-trimester screening with instant risk assessment, one of the most advanced tests available for Down syndrome and other chromosomal abnormalities.
+You may want to consider a first-trimester screening, one of the most advanced tests available for Down syndrome and other chromosomal abnormalities.
 At the forefront of prenatal testing for two decades, the High Risk Pregnancy Center in southern Nevada performs your screening and interprets your results with unsurpassed skill and expertise.

 Get peace of mind early in your pregnancy with advanced testing.